hrithwik6986/SDLC_25_everlearn/1_Requirements/Readme.md

  * Maintainability
    Project will be open source.
 This will provide maintainability by other developers, even if the project group stops working.
  * Portability
-   The prject shall be portable through linux systems too.
+   The project shall be portable through linux systems too.

 ### Performance Requirement
    Artificial intelligence has to make decisions quick enough for fluent game playability.